vikasomer/Analytics-on-AWS/modules/transform_glue_studio.md

 ## What is AWS Glue Studio
 AWS Glue Studio is a new graphical interface that makes it easy to create, run, and monitor extract, transform, and load (ETL) jobs in AWS Glue.
 You can visually compose data transformation workflows and seamlessly run them on AWS Glue’s Apache Spark-based serverless ETL engine.

+In this lab, We will do the same ETL process like
+* Transform Data with AWS Glue [link](../modules/transform_glue.md)

+But This time We will leverage visual graphical interface in AWS Glue Studio!

+---
 * GoTo : https://console.aws.amazon.com/gluestudio/home?region=us-east-1
   * Click - **Job** and Choose **Blank graph**